google/GSCXScanner/README.md

 ## Plugins

-Scanner is extendable, to customize scanner use `GSCXScannerLib` instead to the default scanner framework to avoid auto installing it on your app. and then customize it using the APIs in `GSCXInstaller` class.
+Scanner is extendable, to customize scanner use `GSCXScannerLib` instead of the default scanner framework to avoid auto installing it on your app. and then customize it using the APIs in `GSCXInstaller` class.

 ## Discuss